mattgreen91/milestone-project-4/README.md

 In order to display nice layout I used a Library from [StartBootstrap](https://startbootstrap.com/)

-The Product names were taken randomly from[Game](https://www.game.co.uk/) and [Amazon](https://www.amazon.co.uk/), selected by popularity with accurate age and retail prices, which were placed into a spreadsheet before implementing, so the products are more accurate to the current market.
+The Product names were taken randomly from [Game](https://www.game.co.uk/) and [Amazon](https://www.amazon.co.uk/), selected by popularity with accurate age and retail prices, which were placed into a spreadsheet before implementing, so the products are more accurate to the current market.
 This can be accessed by [clicking here](readme-files/games_list.pdf)

 **Accessibility**